The Appeal Process

 - Has your situation changed since that time, enabling you to now be successful as you progress toward your academic goals?

 You may also attach documentation that supports your statement.
-Supporting documentation is highly encouraged but not required.
-This may include but is not limited to: medical documents, insurance records, obituaries, death certificates, court documents, letters from qualified professionals on agency letterhead, or personal letters.
-If you submit additional documentation, this will be limited to 10 front-and-back pages or 20 single-sided pages.
+This may include but is not limited to: medical documents, insurance records, obituaries, death certificates, court documents, letters from professional third party resources, or personal statements from someone who is familiar with your situation.
 Please make sure the dates referred to in your documentation line up with the terms which affected your academic progress.

 If your request is approved, you will receive an email from the Appeals Coordinator advising you of the conditions of your probation or academic plan, and you will be required to reply to that email as confirmation of your understanding of the conditions of your probation or academic plan.
 After you confirm your conditions, your financial aid will be reinstated.

 We believe your academic success is key to your confidence as you work to meet your goals at Cameron.
-With that in mind, your terms will include a plan designed to help you pace yourself to reach attainable goals.
-Your progress will be reviewed at the end of each semester as long as the plan applies.
-We encourage all students to enroll in the number of hours they feel that they can complete successfully.
+With that in mind, your appeals terms will include a plan designed to help you pace yourself to reach attainable goals.
 You do not have to enroll full-time to receive financial assistance (you must enroll at least half-time to receive federal loan funding).

-If you are on probation, you must be meeting the cumulative SAP requirements at the end of the term or you will be required to either submit a subsequent appeal for the next term of enrollment, find an alternative form of financial aid, or pay out of pocket.
+If you are placed on probation, you must be meeting the cumulative SAP requirements at the end of the term or you will be required to either submit a subsequent appeal for the next term of enrollment, find an alternative form of financial aid, or pay out of pocket.
 If you are on an academic plan, you must be meeting the term-based requirements outlined in your plan each semester until you are able to meet cumulative SAP requirements.
 If you do not meet the requirements of your plan, you will be required to either submit a subsequent appeal for the next term of enrollment, find an alternative form of financial aid, or pay out of pocket.
-Students will be held to a "3 strike" rule - if a student fails to meet the conditions of an appeal three times, the student will not be allowed to appeal again and will remain ineligible for federal (Title IV) financial aid until SAP requirements are met.

 If your appeal request is denied, you will not be eligible for federal (Title IV) financial aid.
 Appeal denials will not be reconsidered.
 The way to receive federal (Title IV) financial aid in the future is to successfully complete enough credit hours to improve your GPA and Pace to meet SAP standards.